kent-map/kent/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/21c/images/eliot5.JPG)

 There was a mermaid on a scooter outside the station.
 Gary rubbed his eyes twice, hard, with the back of his fist.
 ‘Oi Gary!’ she shouted again.
 ‘Do you wanna ride or not?’
+Gary did a quick shufti round to see if it was him she was hailing.

 ## Miss Balmaine's Past by Bithia Croker {href=19c/19c-croker-missbalmaine}